Moldavian Bull's Heads: Scarcity and legacy

 Printing figures for the first issue are as follows: 6,016 of the 27 para; 10,016 of the 54 para; 2,016 of the 81 para and 6,016 of the 108 para.
 By the end of October, when they were withdrawn, 11,756 of 24,064 had been sold.
 The remaining 12,308 stamps were deposited at the headquarters.
 Later, following Moldavia's union with Wallachia and the creation of a single postal service, they were moved to the old central post office on Strada Doamnei in Bucharest (now the site of the Stock Market Palace).
 The stock was destroyed in a devastating fire in 1874.

-A 1994 study (giving slightly different figures for the number of stamps sold and withdrawn) of stamps still extant found the following:
+A 1994 study (giving slightly different figures for the number of stamps sold and withdrawn) of the first issue stamps still extant found the following: